The Dominican-American Midwest Association is a tax-exempt organization.

 DAMA strives to create awareness in the Dominican-American community that rights and duties permeate all social, cultural, economic, and political activities.
 Once it outlined its mission, DAMA set up as goal the empowerment of Dominican-Americans and Dominicans.

-The seeds have already begun to sprout.
-DAMA spearheaded La Posada Charities Drive at Casa Central during Christmas and the Three Kings Day Celebration, in which important political personalities participated, including U.S. Senator Richard Durbin, Cook County Board President John Stroger, Jr., and Cook County Commissioner for the Eighth District Roberto Maldonado.
+Shortly after its inauguration, DAMA spearheaded La Posada Charities Drive at Casa Central during Christmas and the Three Kings Day Celebration, in which important political personalities participated, including U.S. Senator Richard Durbin, Cook County Board President John Stroger, Jr., and Cook County Commissioner for the Eighth District, currently Alderman for Chicago's 26th ward, Roberto Maldonado.